udacity/fend-office-hours/OOJS/Object-Oriented Basics/README.md

 };
 ```

-A disadvantage of this definition is that now a new instance of the PrintGreeing2 will be created for every new  instance of the Human2 class.
-If we create a lot of instances of Human2, then we also create a lot of copies of the printGreeting2 method.
-What we would really like is to have the PrintGreeing2 method somehow only in the scope of the Human2 class, but we don’t want to create a new such function for every instance of this class.
+A disadvantage of this definition is that now a new instance of the `printGreeting2` will be created for every new instance of the `Human2` class.
+If we create a lot of instances of `Human2`, then we also create a lot of copies of the `printGreeting2` method.
+What we would really like is to have the `printGreeting2` method somehow only in the scope of the `Human2` class, but we don’t want to create a new such function for every instance of this class.
 That’s where *Prototypal Classes* come in.

 ## Prototypal Classes (Have your cake and eat it)
 We can use the prototype object (an object that JS creates for us and attaches to each function) to store all the methods we would like associated with our class.
-For this to work we need to delegate all failed look-ups to our class.prototype using Object.create():
+For this to work we need to delegate all failed look-ups to our class.prototype using `Object.create()`:

 ```js
 var Human3 = function (a_name) {